 We picked out the best laptops for students 2020 has to offer.
 Whether you want a go-anywhere model that offers a great price without sacrificing performance, or a heartier device with multimedia editing capabilities, we’ve got something for every need.

-The best laptops for students
+Best laptops for students at a glance

 - Acer Swift 3 (2019)

 Budget consumers looking for an Ultrabook that delivers great performance at a great, affordable price, you can’t go wrong with the Acer Swift 3 (2019).
 This 13-inch laptop from Acer is powerful enough for productivity tasks, which makes it a great tool for traveling and working at the same time.
 However, it can also handle a bit of casual gaming as well as some photo editing, perfect for some post-work computing.
 It’s far from perfect – that battery could use a boost, the keyboard could be better, and don’t even get us started on the speakers.
 But, for how much it’s worth, you’re definitely getting a great deal.